Scripture Readings:

 It doesn't appear that Balaam ever did anything to help King Balak curse the Israelites, but the Bible tells us the rest of the story in the Book of Revelation.
 Revelation 2:14 tells us (this is Jesus speaking to the church at Pergamum):

-"Nevertheless, I have this against you: You have people there who hold to the teaching of Balaam, who taught Balak to entice the Israelites to sin by eating food sacrificed to idols and by committing sexual immorality."Apparently, what Balaam did was suggest to King Balak that instead of trying to defeat Israel militarily, the Canaanites ought to infiltrate them, intermarry and influence them to follow their gods.
+Apparently, what Balaam did was suggest to King Balak that instead of trying to defeat Israel militarily, the Canaanites ought to infiltrate them, intermarry with them, and influence them to follow their gods.
 This is exactly what we read about next.

-Wow.
-Dramatic.
 What is the lesson?
 God considers death preferable to idolatry.
-He goes to extreme measures to stop the cancer of unfaithfulness to the One True God and use this immediate judgment to prevent the spread of idolatry in the community.
+He goes to extreme measures to stop the cancer of unfaithfulness to the One True God and uses this immediate judgment to prevent the spread of idolatry in the community.
+God is determined to rid the land of the people associated with the Nephilim.
 Allowing this adultery in His sacred relationship with His people is to allow their eternal damnation.
 This story is a picture of a truth.
 That spiritual truth is that if you worship an idol, rather than God, it will lead to your eternal separation from God.
-This would be considered a second death.
-These measures are an act of mercy on God's part.
-Do you have idolatry that has crept into your heart?
-Do you know that God is jealous and zealous for your soul?
-He is not interested in sharing you with false gods or false belief systems.
-No one, except Christ, is to be the lover of your soul.
+This is called the second death.

 Luke 2:1-35

 Dr. Luke is a good historian.
-He lets us know about Caesar Augustus and the census designed to help the Roman Empire collect taxes that will help fund their army and keep the Empire in line.
+He lets us know about Caesar Augustus and the census designed to help the Roman Empire collect taxes that will help fund their army and keep the empire in line.
 This Caesar's real name is Octavianus.
 He is the son of Julius Caesar.
-In today's story, he has attempted to deify himself in the known world and become a religious and political icon, but God is using Caesar's census to fulfill a prophecy (Micah 5:2) about the real King of kings.
+In today's story he has attempted to deify himself in the known world and become a religious and political icon, but God is using Caesar's census to fulfill a prophecy (Micah 5:2) about the real King of kings.

 Following Jewish custom of circumcision (remember Abraham), Jesus is circumcised on the eighth day.
 Next, Mary follows the Laws of Moses given in the book of Leviticus and presents an offering for atonement that represents Mary's need for cleansing from her sins.
-Because they are poor, she offers two turtle doves.
+Because they are poor she offers two turtle doves.
 Please note that no sacrifice was given for the baby.
 Normally, one would sacrifice for the sins of the child, but this was not done in Jesus' case.

 "Lord, now I can die in peace!
 As you promised me, I have seen the Savior you have given to all people.
-He is a light to reveal God to the nations, and he is the glory of your people Israel."Wow.
-This is the first public profession of faith in Christ as the Savior.
-Simeon has given the Gospel message to the world.
-Let go over what Simeon says:
+He is a light to reveal God to the nations, and he is the glory of your people Israel."
+(NLT)

-- Jesus is the Savior.
+• Jesus is the Savior.

-- He has come for all people.
+• He has come for all people.

-- He is a light to reveal God to every nation.
+• He is a light to reveal God to every nation.

-- He is the glory (and fulfillment of prophecy) of the nation of Israel.
+• He is the glory (and fulfillment of prophecy) of the nation of Israel.

 Psalm 59:1-17

 Another song of trouble.
-But here is a verse I like...vs.
+But here is a verse I like...Vs.
 16, "But as for me, I will sing about your power.
 I will shout with joy each morning because of your unfailing love."

 That is certainly reason to sing and shout.